padillaco/wpengine-deploy-action/README.md

 _Note: Actions 1 and 2 are optional, and can be removed if the WordPress theme does not require assets to be built before a deployment._

 These actions are triggered when pushing to a specific branch or when a pull request is closed and merged into a branch.
-If necessary, you can modify the branch name list in the workflow file for these triggers.
+Feel free to adjust the branch names for the **on push** or **on pull request** trigger located at the top of the workflow file.

 ### 3. Variables and Configuration